iExecBlockchainComputing/iexec-blockchain-adapter-api/README.md

 ## Overview

-The Blockchain Adapter API enables interacting with iExec smart contracts plus doing other Ethereum things.
+The Blockchain Adapter API enables interacting with iExec PoCo smart contracts.
-The Blockchain Adapter API accepts incoming requests asking for submitting transactions to iExec smart contracts.
+The Blockchain Adapter API accepts incoming requests asking for submitting transactions to iExec PoCo smart contracts.
 Incoming requests are locally stored in a database.
 Transactions related to these requests are being asynchronously sent to a blockchain node.
 At any time, the caller can retrieve the processing status for his request.